Vibrating Maine Coon Cats!

 Why Do Cats Vibrate Their Mouths?

+While researchers do not yet know the exact cause, it is suspected that it can also indicate frustration.
 For example, many cats chatter when they see a bird outside they cannot catch, or a spider they cannot reach.

 While cats generally meow at their owners, Maine Coons are more likely to chirp, trill, and chatter at their owners.

 Nobody knows why, but it is considered one of the many unique hallmarks of the Maine Coon breed.
+Here are some other weird noises Maine Coon cats make.

 Why Do Cats Vibrate When Being Pet?